Endpoint Services, Munki, How do I access reporting in Munki?

 - pending actions on endpoints (such as pending installs and uninstalls)

-Each section of the report is in a rectangle with a label ("SMART status", "Time Machine", "Hardware age", and so on) and a small icon to the right of the label.
+Each section of the report is in a rectangle with a label ("SMART status", "Time Machine") and a small icon to the right of the label.
 Select that icon for a paginated listed of information about the relevant endpoints summarized in that section.
 Selecting the icon next to "Free Disk Space", for example, shows a list of endpoints where you can get more detail including:

 - see a table listing per-endpoint free disk space and sort that table by any column header